Short Answer

 Contract Snapshot

-This market resolves to Yes if Michigan State wins their college hockey game against Connecticut, including regulation and any sudden-death overtime periods, but excluding shootouts.
-Conversely, a No resolution occurs if Michigan State does not win.
-The game is scheduled for March 26, 2026, 1:30 PM EDT, with the market closing after the outcome or by April 9, 2026.
-If the game is postponed, the market remains open for up to two weeks; if cancelled or rescheduled beyond two weeks, it resolves to a fair price.
+This market resolves to "Yes" if Michigan State wins the college hockey game against Connecticut, inclusive of overtime but excluding shootouts.
+If Michigan State does not win, the market resolves to "No." The game is scheduled for March 26, 2026, at 1:30 PM EDT, and the market closes after a winner is declared or by April 9, 2026, if the game is not played or significantly rescheduled.

 Available Contracts